If you think your tax filings this year have been confusing, just wait until next year’s. A new tax dilemma looms.

 If Congress doesn’t get its act together and resolve those matters, individual and some corporate taxpayers won’t know how high or low their tax burden will be, a situation Commissioner Shulman labeled “total confusion” for taxpayers.

-Only time will tell whether Congress resolves these matters swiftly and allow taxpayers to plan ahead with a bit more certainty.
+Only time will tell whether Congress resolves these matters swiftly.
+With hope, they will allow taxpayers to plan ahead with a bit more certainty.

 But if you’re certain you owe back tax debt to the IRS, hiring a tax attorney can help bring your financial situation out of limbo and into safe waters.